Skip to content

 • Local graph detail -- for per-node graph events, open the matching run folder's agent_trace.json.

 Classic MLflow Runs may be empty for agent traces.
-That does not mean tracing is broken; check the Traces view or verify the SQLite counts below.
+That does not mean tracing is broken; check the Traces view or use the API check below.

 Filtering